-The FA-170 can store up to 20 transmitted and up to 20 received messages.
-When the [INBOX] or [OUTBOX] becomes full, the oldest message in the box is automatically deleted to make room for the latest.
+The FA-170 can store up to 20 transmitted messages and up to 20 addressed received messages and 20 broadcast received messages.
+When the [INBOX] or [OUT-BOX] becomes full, the oldest message in the box is automatically deleted to make room for the latest.